 In 2000, Bertrand Gachot joined the Hype Energy Drinks leadership team and restructured the company.
 He kept four Hype Energy products in its portfolio: Hype MFP with strawberry and cranberry, Hype Energy Morning Rush with a citrus flavor, Hype Passion Attack with passion fruit and Hype Night Boost with peach.

-Hype Energy stays true to its racing roots as a main sponsor of the Sahara Force India F1 team, previously known as Jordan F1 when Mr. Gachot was driving for the team.
+Hype Energy stays true to its racing roots as a main sponsor of the Racing Point Force India F1 team, previously known as Jordan F1 when Mr. Gachot was driving for the team.
 Hype Energy logos appear on the VJM11's nose cone, inner rear wing, airbox, cockpit, and at certain races on the rear wing.
 In 2018, the Hype Energy logo will be on the driver's suits and team apparel.
 Hype Energy supports the team throughout the season with fan and media activations, social media competitions, personalized carbon fibre bottles, and of course an unlimited supply of Hype Energy drinks to keep them going.